"Yes, all our teachers are impressed with your son's progress and believe he is ready for the next grade level."

 "Seems like you are well prepared to move forward," she said with a gentle nod.

-The student couldn't help but wonder if his father was even the slightest bit proud of him - but then he quickly brushed that thought out of his mind, reminding himself that he didn't have parents.
-He was just an orphan, abandoned when he was just a baby by his birth mother.
+Natsuo couldn't help but wonder if his father was even the slightest bit proud of him - but then he quickly brushed that thought out of his mind, reminding himself that he didn't have parents.
+He was just an orphan, abandoned when he was just a baby up for adoption, for whatever reason.

-"May I excuse myself now?" he asked in a strained voice, his eyes still fixed on the dancing pink flowers swaying in the wind.
+"May I excuse myself now?" he asked in a strained voice, still gazing at the dancing pink flowers swaying in the wind.
 The air inside the office was stale and stuffy, making it almost difficult to breathe.

 "Yes, you may.
 You will get an upgraded class schedule from Tanaka."

-Natsuo bowed formally and walked out of the imposing room, closing the mahogany door behind him.
-He looked around the old building as he wandered forward, observing the bare white walls, the heavy curtains, and the rows of desks lined up in the empty classrooms.
+Natsuo bowed formally and walked out of the grand room, closing the mahogany door behind him.
+As he wandered forward, he observed the bare walls and the rows of desks lined up in the empty classrooms.
+Everything seemed to be in shades of gray, without life or color.
+The hallways seemed like an endless void, mirroring the emptiness he felt inside.

-The student often imagined himself walking out of the school grounds, out of the city and into the wilderness, where he could be free from all expectations and restrictions.
-He longed for freedom, to be able to roam wherever he wanted and do whatever he liked, without anyone's permission.
+He often imagined himself walking out of the school grounds, out of the city and into the wilderness, where he could be free from all expectations and restrictions.
+He longed for freedom, to roam wherever he wanted and do whatever he liked, without anyone's permission.

-Then, Natsuo heard a loud laugh and instantly recognized Kohaku's obnoxious comments.
+Then, Natsuo heard a loud laugh that he immediately recognized to be Kohaku's obnoxious remarks.

 "Look at him, he is so weak!"

-He peered out from around the corner and witnessed how the large teenager wiped a thin boy across the floor, laughing loudly and mocking the dirt he had left behind.
-His two partners were cheering and encouraging him, adding their own insults and taunts to the mix.
+He glanced around the corner and witnessed how the large teenager wiped a thin boy across the floor, hysterically laughing and mocking the dirt he had left behind.
+His two partners were cheering and encouraging him, making insults and taunts of their own.

-All three of them repulsed Natsuo, but he couldn't help but think he wasn't that different.
-Even though he used to ridicule others and make fun of their misery, he never physically attacked anyone, having been beaten too much himself.
+All three repulsed Natsuo, but he couldn't help but think they weren't that different from him.
+Even though he ridiculed others and made fun of their misery, he never physically attacked anyone, having been beaten too much himself.

 The flame within him had slowly dwindled inside the school walls - but then, as he looked at the fire extinguisher placed conveniently on the wall within reach, it flared back up.